Graduate School Application Fund

 This award is for graduating majors who demonstrate leadership and activism in urban or labor issues.

 Martin was a community organizer and a fierce advocate for racial and economic justice.
 Before he became a sociologist, he worked for decades at the United Community Center in Brooklyn, which provided programs and services for residents in Brownsville and East New York.
 After earning his PhD at the CUNY Graduate Center, he taught in the Urban Studies Department and was revered as an energetic and devoted teacher.

 Marcia Bayne Smith Award

-This award is for a graduating MA in Urban Affairs who demonstrate a commitment to African American or Afro-Caribbean women and their communities through excellence in a related research project or coursework.
+Marcia’s family and friends established this award to recognize an MA in Urban Affairs for their commitment to African American or Afro-Caribbean women and their communities through excellence in a related research project or coursework.

 Professor Marcia Bayne-Smith had many professional roles: social worker and administrator, researcher and author, international consultant, teacher and mentor.
 She did all of this with boundless energy, passion and compassion.
 Her scholarship explored the intersections of class, race, gender, immigrant status and access to health care as they affected health outcomes.
 She taught about these issues in her classes and consulted on them for government and foundations in the US and internationally.
 As a community health activist, Professor Bayne-Smith worked tirelessly on behalf of immigrants and especially, immigrant women of color.
 She was a founding member and the first Chair of the Caribbean Women’s Health Association.

 In Sharon Palmer's MA Final Project entitled The Genesis of an Exodus, Sharon interviews upwardly mobile black Brooklynites on the various psychological and social issues and challenges that face them in navigating housing decisions in gentrifying Brooklyn.